au-nlp/project-milestone-p2-group-3/README.md

 ## **Methods**

 ### **1. Text Embedding**
-- Use transformer-based embeddings (e.g., `sentence-transformers/all-MiniLM-L6-v2` or domain-specific models like BioClinicalBERT). (this decision will be made after training and seeing the results)
+- Use of domain-specific models like BioClinicalBERT.
 - Each trial’s free text content will be encoded into an embedding vector representation.
 - We may use dimensionality reduction (PCA or UMAP) for visualization and clustering efficiency.